TimHeckel/meteor-dbproxy/README.md

 - The `name` is an optional param when passing in the collections.
 If this is omitted, the db will be used instead.
 - The `oplogUrl` is optional
-- The `bindables` lets you specify what operations you want to run against the proxy; for a complete list, check out [the source here](https://github.com/meteor/meteor/blob/ff7c35c5a3781bce67c4c0a6c2f69b1cf717ad82/packages/mongo-livedata/remote_collection_driver.js#L11)
+- The `bindables` option lets you specify what operations you want to run against the proxy; for a complete list, check out [the source here](https://github.com/meteor/meteor/blob/ff7c35c5a3781bce67c4c0a6c2f69b1cf717ad82/packages/mongo-livedata/remote_collection_driver.js#L11)

 Thanks to [Matt Debergalis](https://github.com/debergalis) for filling me in on this pattern.